 We have a water softener, so I wash my hair with softened water at home.
 I timed the transition to happen while I was at the cabin for a week, just in case I had a struggle; there we use rainwater for the shower.

 When I first made the transition to our Hair & Body Bar, my hair felt dry like straw after the first wash.
-So I whipped up a batch of smoothing rinse using apple cider vinegar and started using that after each wash.
+So I whipped up a batch of Smoothing After-Wash Rinse using apple cider vinegar and started using that after each wash.
 After about five washes, my hair started feeling a bit greasy, so I stopped using the vinegar rinse.
 I also stopped using conditioner, and my usual styling wax no longer worked with my hair.
 It's been a few years now since I made the switch, and I love how my hair looks & feels - without the chemicals!